-I wrote The Ultimate Guide to Depression Disability Benefits for people who need to win or maintain disability benefits for Depression.
+I wrote Depression Disability Benefits: The Ultimate Guide for 2022 for people who need to win or maintain disability benefits for depression.

 Keep on learning and I wish you all the best with your journey,